Going through grief is excruciating.

 Having to go through a grief experience where there is no ability to have closure is terrible.

 There have been grief experiences in my life where the grief had a beginning and an end — an opportunity for closure.
 Then there were other grief experiences that were incredibly painful and felt debilitatingly endless — no opportunity for closure at all.
-To be honest, in addition to many grief events, I’ve been on two seemingly never ending roller coasters of grief the past 10 years for one situation and 3 1/2 years for the other one…and the heartache of five family members going through cancer at the same time.
+To be honest, in addition to many grief events, I’ve been on two seemingly never ending roller coasters of grief the past 10 years for one situation and 3 1/2 years for the other one…and the heartache of six family members going through cancer at the same time.

 I’ve experienced just about every emotion known to mankind and I’ve had to work through these extremely tough thoughts and emotions so they wouldn’t drown me.